aws-samples/aws-stf-core/README.md

 <br>

-Now, you can start provision your devices and ingesting data using the STF IoT Device API.
+Now, you can start provision your things and ingesting data using the STF IoT Service API.

-### Register your first thing using the STF IoT Device API
+### Register your first thing using the STF IoT Service API

 Implementing smart and efficient solutions using the STF requires some design considerations.
 While some of them will be discussed in this section, a whole section is dedicated to these [design considerations](#design-considerations).

-In this section, you will use the IoT API to register a thing in the central IoT registry and then check that its entity of type `Device` is stored in its shadow named `Stf-Device` and in the Context Broker.
+In this section, you will use the STF IoT service of the STF Core unified API to register a thing in the central IoT registry and then check that its entity of type `Device` is stored in its shadow named `Stf-Device` and in the Context Broker.

-You use the tool [Postman](https://www.postman.com/product/what-is-postman/) to send a `POST` request to the `{IotDeviceApiEndpoint}/devices` endpoint with the following body:
+You use the tool [Postman](https://www.postman.com/product/what-is-postman/) to send a `POST` request to the `{StfCoreEndpoint}/iot/things` endpoint with the following body:

 ```json
 {